-The Dutch landscape painter Aelbert Jacobsz Cuyp (or Cuijp) was one of the foremost Netherlandish landscape artists of the 17th century Dutch Golden Age.
+The Dutch landscape painter Aelbert Jacobsz Cuyp (or Cuijp) was one of the foremost landscape artists in 17th century Dutch painting (1600-80).
 His finest landscape paintings - riverscapes and scenic views with placid livestock are characterized by great serenity and masterful handling of glowing light in an Italianate style - a style he took from Claude Lorrain and other classical painters.
 Popular in Holland, he was also highly appreciated by many English art collectors, and influenced the English School of landscape painting.

 School of Duch Realism

 In newly independent Protestant Holland of the 17th century, painters, searching for new subject-matter to replace the old devotional subjects, turned their attention to landscape, and a school of Dutch Realism emerged whose artists included (in addition to Cuyp) Meindert Hobbema (1638-1709), Salomon van Ruysdael (1603-70) and Jacob Van Ruisdael, whose work helped to form the conventional English taste in the next century.
 However artists divided into two competing camps or styles.
 The first continued the classical tradition popularized by Claude Lorrain.
 Classical landscapes were ideal-landscapes, often depicting scenes of the Italian countryside, real or imagined.
 Mythological narrative was also included.
 In comparison, the native Dutch Realist style was taken directly from nature, which was reproduced with great fidelity.
 In Cuyp's time, the former style was more appreciated by patrons among the Dutch bourgeoisie.

 DUTCH REALIST STILL

 DUTCH REALISM SCHOOL